Multiple Network Embedding for Anomaly Detection in Time Series of Graphs: Abstract

 \section{Abstract}

 This paper considers the graph signal processing problem of anomaly detection in time series of graphs.
 We examine two related, complementary inference tasks: the detection of anomalous graphs within a time series, and the detection of temporally anomalous vertices.
-We approach these tasks via the adaptation of statistically principled methods for joint graph inference, specifically \emph{multiple adjacency spectral embedding} (MASE) and \emph{omnibus embedding} (OMNI).
-We demonstrate that these two methods are effective for our inference tasks.
-Moreover, we assess the performance of these methods in terms of the underlying nature of detectable anomalies.
-Our results delineate the relative strengths and limitations of these procedures, and provide insight into their use.
-Applied to a large-scale commercial search engine time series of graphs, our approaches demonstrate their applicability and identify the anomalous vertices beyond just large degree change.
+We approach these tasks via the adaptation of statistically principled methods for joint graph inference, specifically \emph{multiple adjacency spectral embedding} (MASE).
+We demonstrate that our method is effective for our inference tasks.
+Moreover, we assess the performance of our method in terms of the underlying nature of detectable anomalies.
+We further provide the theoretical justification for our method and insight into its use.
+Applied to the Enron communication graph, a large-scale commercial search engine time series of graphs, and a larval \textit{Drosophila} connectome data, our approaches demonstrate their applicability and identify the anomalous vertices beyond just large degree change.